 Mexico pretty much has it all.
 Gorgeous scenery, friendly people, fabulous food, and incredible beaches.
 While the resort beaches of Cancun are worth seeing, you’d be missing out if you didn’t find the secret beach on Isla Marietas.
-Between days exploring the colorful streets of Mexico and teaching English to your cute kids, you’ll have the chance to grab fellow volunteers and go on some spectacular ILP vacations.
+Between days exploring the colorful streets of Mexico and teaching English to your cute kids, ILP volunteers have the chance to vacation all around this country (and hitting up all the spots most tourists miss).

 We Love Isla Marietas